vmbro/VCF-Operations-vCommunity/README.md

 * ESXi Configuration
 * vSphere Network Configuration

-### Reports
+Reports:
-The Reports were designed as 1 integrated suite.
-Use them to replace all the existing vSphere adapter reports.
+Reports were designed to replace all the existing vSphere adapter reports.
 There are two types of Reports: PDF and CSV

+Super Metrics:
+Super Metrics can be found here: https://github.com/vmbro/VCF-Operations-vCommunity/tree/main/Management%20Pack/content/supermetrics.
+They must be enabled in Policy's after Management Pack installation.

 ### Additional Properties & Metrics
 - Cluster HA/DRS/EVC